NannyML/nannyml/docs/how_it_works/multivariate_drift.rst

 Classifier for Drift Detection
 ------------------------------

-Classifier for drift detection is an implementation of domain classifiers, as it in called in `relevant literature`_.
+Classifier for drift detection is an implementation of domain classifiers, as it is called in `relevant literature`_.
 NannyML uses a LightGBM classifier to distinguish between the reference data and the examined chunk data.
 Similar to data reconstruction with PCA this method is also able to capture complex changes in our data.
 The algorithm implementing Classifier for Drift Detection follows the steps described below.

-It's important to note that the process described below is repeated for each :term:`Data Chunk`.
+Please note that the process described below is repeated for each :term:`Data Chunk`.
-The first step is data preparation.
-We assign label 0 to reference data and label 1 to chunk data.
+First, we prepare the data by assigning label 0 to reference data and label 1 to chunk data.
 We use the model inputs as features and concatenate the reference and chunk data.
 Duplicate rows are removed once, keeping the one coming from the chunk data.
-That is so when we are estimating on reference data we get meaningful results.
-Subsequently categorical data are encoded, as integers, since that works well with LightGBM.
+This ensures that when we estimate on reference data, we get meaningful results.
+Finally, categorical data are encoded as integers, since this works well with LightGBM.

-To assess the domain classifier's discrimination performance we are using it's cross valdated AUROC performance.
-We do so with the following steps.
+To evaluate the domain classifier's discrimination performance, we use its cross-validated AUROC score.
-An optional preparation step is to do hyperparameter tuning.
-We are performing hyperparameter optimization once, on the combined data and store the resulting optimal hyperparameters.
-Hyperparameters can also be provided by the user.
-If nothing is specified LightGBM defaults are used.
+We follow these steps to do so: First, we optionally perform hyperparameter tuning.
+We perform hyperparameter optimization once on the combined data and store the resulting optimal hyperparameters.
+Users can also provide hyperparameters.
+If nothing is specified, LightGBM defaults are used.
-The next step uses sklearn's `StratifiedKFold` to split the data.
-For each fold split we train a `LGBMClassifier` and save it's predicted score in the validation fold.
+Next, we use sklearn's `StratifiedKFold`  to split the data.
+For each fold split, we train an `LGBMClassifier` and save its predicted score in the validation fold.
-We then use the predictions across all folds to calculate the resulting AUROC score.
+Finally, we use the predictions across all folds to calculate the resulting AUROC score

 The higher the AUROC score the easier it is to distinguish the datasets, hence the more different they are.